Qualcomm Snapdragon

+The integrated CPU is based on the ARM architecture, and consists of one or more cores.
+These are either licensed IP cores developed by ARM Holdings, or in-house cores developed by Qualcomm itself.
+More than one type of cores may be used at once, such as in a big.LITTLE configuration.
+The integrated Adreno GPU and cellular modem, when present, are always developed in-house.

+Cellular modems branded under Snapdragon start their model name with the letter X, such as the X50, while NICs start theirs with "FastConnect".

 History

 Pre-release

 Qualcomm announced it was developing the Scorpion central processing unit (CPU) in November 2007.
 The Snapdragon system on chip (SoC) was announced in November 2006 and included the Scorpion processor, as well as other semiconductors.
 This also included Qualcomm's first custom Hexagon digital signal processor (DSP).

 According to a Qualcomm spokesperson, it was named Snapdragon, because "Snap and Dragon sounded fast and fierce."
 The following month, Qualcomm acquired Airgo Networks for an undisclosed amount; it said Airgo's 802.11a/b/g and 802.11n Wi-Fi technology would be integrated with the Snapdragon product suite.
 Early versions of Scorpion had a processor core design similar to the Cortex-A8.